-themes in his symphonic repertoire of a variety of instrument that is capable of a variety of instrument that is capable of a linear instrument that is capable of a groups.
+themes in his symphonic repertoire of a variety of instrument that is capable of a variety of instrument that is capable of a linear tones, the horn can be used in all music players groups.

 THE TRUMPET

 The prehistoric origins of the trumpet merge with those of the horn.
 At the outset, both these instruments fulfilled the same function: communicating.
 The trumpet had to be loud to frighten the enemy during combat.
 Over the centuries, the horn and the trumpet each developed their own characteristics.
 The trumpet is higher-pitched than the horn, its tone is